kranik/REPPS/README.md

 The REPPS methodology has been used to generate a number of power and energy models for relevant platforms in the TeamPlay project.
 The research findings are currently in the process of write-up and publication.
 Once accepted, relevant publications will be linked here.

+The full list of benchmarks used to generate and validate the LEON3 models for the TeamPlay project are available at [`LEON3Benchmarks.md`](LEON3Benchmarks.md).

 ## Getting Started

 The scripts contained in this repo perform offline model generation and analysis.
 They work can work with any data in the required format, specified in the **Usage** section.